serki12/Capstone/README.md

 -- The user interface is a command line

 ## Before using the application
-clone the project on the local development environment Open the folder with your preferred IDE ...
+clone the project on the local development environment;
+Open the folder with your preferred IDE ...
 However I will suggest use Intellig which can be donwload at this link  https://www.jetbrains.com/idea/download/#section=windows.

 ## How to run the application